Meta-Node/aura-instructions/docs/energy.md

 ## Energy sources

 A team of sybil defenders can create an energy source and brand it, turning it into a new flavor of energy.
-A small fee paid in $Bright prevents spamming new energy flavors.
+A small fee paid in $Bright _(4)_ prevents spamming new energy flavors.

 The energy team that controls the source restarts each analysis round with all the energy of that flavor.
-It then flows as allocated by Aura players.
+It then flows as allocated by Aura players _(5)_.

 ### Energy team management